usnistgov/FIPS201/_FIPS201/authentication.md

 Zone 2F
 : Name

-In addition, any available security features described in [Section 4.1.2](frontend.md#s-4-1-2) SHOULD be checked in visual inspection to provide additional assurance that the PIV Card is genuine and unaltered.

-The PIV Card may also have several optional components on the front (see [Section 4.1.4.3](#s-4-1-4-3)) that support visual identification and authentication, if present:

-Zone 3F
-: Signature

 Zone 8F
 : Employee Affiliation

 Zone 10F
 : Agency, Department, or Organization

-Zone 11F
-: Agency Seal

 Zones 14F and 19F
 : Card Expiration Date

 Zone 15F
 : Color-Coding for Employee Affiliation

-The PIV Card may also have several optional components on the back (see [Section 4.1.4.4](#s-4-1-4-4)) that support visual identification and authentication, if present:

 Zone 1B
 : Agency Card Serial Number

 Zone 2B
 : Issuer Identification Number

+In addition, any available security features described in [Section 4.1.2](frontend.md#s-4-1-2) SHOULD be checked in visual inspection to provide additional assurance that the PIV Card is genuine and unaltered.

+The PIV Card may also have several optional components on the front (see [Section 4.1.4.3](frontend.md#s-4-1-4-3)) and back (see [Section 4.1.4.4](frontend.md#s-4-1-4-4)) that support visual identification and authentication, if present:

+Zone 3F
+: Signature

+Zone 11F
+: Agency Seal

 Zone 5B
 : Physical Characteristics of Cardholder